While checking out the Dalmatian Coast of Croatia, you want to spend plenty of time digging into the best things to do in Split.

 Many of the best places to visit in Split are within the walls of Diocletian’s Palace.
 The top attractions include St. Dominus Cathedral, which is one of the oldest Catholic cathedrals in the world.

-The cathedral is still in use.
+The Cathedral of St. Dominus is still in use today.
 If you’re travelling to Split on a Sunday, expect a large crowd for Mass.

-It was built in the seventh century and offers an impressive view of the rest of the city.
+It was built in the seventh century and offers an impressive view of the rest of Split.
 To reach the most popular Split sightseeing point, you need to climb the Bell Tower at the top of the cathedral.

-The Bell Tower is not as old as the rest of the cathedral, having been thoroughly restored and reconstructed in the last 100 years, but it does give you the best place to look out over the city.
+The Bell Tower is not as old as the rest of the cathedral.
+It’s been thoroughly restored and reconstructed in the last 100 years, however, and give you the best vantage point for looking out over Split.

 Enjoy outdoor dining and get lost in the streets of Old Town

 The Old Town of Split surrounds the palace.
-This is where the ancient heart of the city starts to blend with modern architecture and amenities.
+This is where the ancient heart of Split starts to blend with modern architecture and amenities.
 It’s also home to the impressive People’s Square, one of the coolest places to see in Split.

 With the older buildings of the palace as a backdrop, the People’s Square is one of the most visited Split points of interest.
 On multiple sides, you’ll see rows of restaurants and cafes with outdoor tables along with crowds of tourists and locals.

 The Old Split is worth visiting during the day or night.
 During the day, you’ll constantly pass other tourists going between sights.
 In the evening, you can hear live music coming from almost every bar.
-It’s a busy area with endless opportunities for fun and excitement.
+Old Town is a busy area with endless opportunities for fun and excitement.